rekindle-blog/rekindle-blog.github.io/_posts/2026-03-19-one-night-of-worship-with-the-apostle-peter-a-satire.md

 ## Sing of Grace, Not Your Great Commitment

 It goes without saying, but then such things are worth saying: the first section of this article is [satirical](https://rekindle.co.za/content/2020-10-08-a-note-on-satire).
 All we read in the Gospels is that Jesus and his disciples sang a hymn.
 However, the lyrics to Peter’s satirical hymn are—if you’ll forgive me saying so—biblical.
-In fact, they’re little more than a paraphrase of Peter’s various promises to never abandon Jesus or fail him; they merely repackage him insisting that he’d faithfully persist, even if he was the last man standing from the twelve.
+In fact, they’re little more than a paraphrase of Peter’s various promises to never abandon Jesus or fail him; they merely repackage him insisting that he’d faithfully persist, even if he was the last man standing of the twelve.
 Only Peter was wrong.
 His confidence was misplaced; his bravado little more than arrogance.
 Just hours later Peter swears: "I do not know the man" (Matthew 26:72).
 Just before that infamous denial, he slept as Jesus prayed (Matthew 26:40).
 An hour’s watch was too much despite those bold declarations.
-It’s no wonder departs the trial, weeping bitterly (Matthew 26:75).
+It’s no wonder departs Jesus' trial weeping bitterly (Matthew 26:75).

 Bringing my satire and recent worship experience together, what we sing in corporate worship matters tremendously.
 The person whose regular worship—and [broader liturgy](https://africa.thegospelcoalition.org/article/make-the-call-to-worship-great-again/)—never gets beyond God’s greatness and our ambition to glorify him will be ill-prepared for life.
 If all I ever sing about is how wonderful God is, what comfort do I have when my life does everything but honour him?
 What do I do with my sin?
 How do I cope with doubts, questions about whether he really is glorious or good?
 Where will I turn?
 What will I sing?